gsabouzeid/personal/intro-class/README.md

   HW3: Learned how to call functions within functions.
 Learned if-elif-else statements and created and adventure text game using if statements.

-  HW4: Learned for, while, and nexted loops.
+  HW4: Learned for, while, and nested loops.
 Created a rock-paper-scissors game using while loops and if statements.

   HW5: Learned lists and list manipulation.